 Coordinates: 37.810733, -119.485184, map

-Located about an hour from the valley floor, stop here to get a less common view of Half Dome and Yosemite Valley.
+Located about an hour from the valley floor, stop here for a less common view of Half Dome and Yosemite Valley.
 You can even see people climbing the cables of Half Dome.
+Here’s a photo from our friend, Josh, from California Through My Lens.

 7943 Willow St, Wawona, 95389, map

-This beautiful meadow that runs along the Tuolumne River gives you great views of the Cathedral Range, Lembert Dome, and Mount Dana.
+This beautiful meadow runs along the Tuolumne River and offers great views of the Cathedral Range, Lembert Dome, and Mount Dana.
 Take a stroll or camp overnight.

 14. Mariposa Grove